api-platform/docs/deployment/kubernetes.md

 #### 1. Build the PHP and Caddy Docker images and tag them

 Versioning: The 0.1.0 is the version.
-These value should be same as the attribut "appVersion" in Chart.yaml Infos for [Google Container pulling and pushing](https://cloud.google.com/container-registry/docs/pushing-and-pulling)
+This value should be the same as the attribute `appVersion` in `Chart.yaml`.
+Infos for [Google Container pulling and pushing](https://cloud.google.com/container-registry/docs/pushing-and-pulling)

     docker build -t gcr.io/test-api-platform/php:0.1.0 -t gcr.io/test-api-platform/php:latest api --target api_platform_php